shpasser/GaeSupportL5/README.md

 ```

 This route will be used by the GAE queue to push the jobs.
 Please notice that the route
 and the GAE Queue Connection 'url' parameter point to the same URL.
+Since the requests
+submitted using the route are issued by GAE itself it cannot be CSRF-protected.
 For more information on the matter please see http://laravel.com/docs/5.0/queues#push-queues.

 ### Cache, Session and Log